argoproj-labs/argocd-operator/docs/usage/enabling-disabling-argocd-core-components.md

     enabled: false
 ```

-In the above example, only the `controller` component is disabled and all the other components will continue running as normal.
+In this example, only the controller component is disabled, while all other components continue to run normally.

-# Providing external URL for Redis and RepoServer components
+# Specifying External URLs for Redis and RepoServer Components

-While disabling the core components like `Redis` or `Repo Server`, you might want to specify an external URL for the components running in external clusters.
-The remote URL can now be set using the flag `spec.<component>.Remote` (where component can only be `redis` or `repo`).
+When disabling core components like Redis or Repo Server, you may wish to provide an external URL for components running in external clusters.
+The remote URL can be set using the `spec.<component>.remote` flag (where the component can only be `redis` or `repo`).

 For example,